This dataset contains fiscal year data from 2009 - 2015 and is currently available in the following formats:

 Benefits offered by the Social Security Administration (SSA) are part of the retirement plan of almost every American worker.
 By 2012, over 36 million retired workers received Social Security Retirement Insurance benefits.
 Based on the most recent economic assumptions, we believe that retirement applications will continue to remain at high levels.

-This dataset gives monthly, national level data for Social Security Retirement and Survivors Insurance applications and for initial claims for Medicare filed on the Internet, by telephone, in person, or by mail.
-Federal fiscal year 2009 is the first year we show in the dataset.
+These datasets give monthly, national level data for Social Security Retirement and Survivors Insurance applications and for initial claims for Medicare filed on the Internet, by telephone, in person, or by mail.
+Federal fiscal year 2009 is the first year we show in these datasets.

 It also includes their dependents.
 Dependents can be:

 The dataset also includes receipts and clearances of claims filed for survivor benefits (e.g., widows, widowers, and surviving children) and initial Medicare claims filed with SSA.

 Specific data elements we include are counts by month for claims received into SSA’s case processing system, and clearance counts of these claims when completed by the agency.

 SSA uses this data to improve our retiree and other core services.

 The Social Security Administration (SSA) administers the Old-Age, Survivors Insurance (OASI) Trust Fund.
 The OASI Trust Fund is a separate account in the United States Treasury.

 The Treasury deposits a fixed proportion (which depends on the allocation of tax rates by trust fund) of the taxes received under the Federal Insurance Contributions Act and the Self-Employment Contributions Act into the OASI Trust fund.
 Unless needed to pay immediate expenses, the Treasury deposits these taxes into the trust fund every business day.

 SSA has automatic spending authority to pay monthly benefits from the trust fund.
 Due to this spending authority, we do not need to request money from the Congress to pay SSA benefits.